COVID-19 Latest Updates

 - Additional hygiene measures: Including professional cleaning 5 times per week; implementing ‘High Touch Hygiene checklists’; removal of excessive soft furnishings; hot washing and drying cycles; ensuring good ventilation and air circulation; hygiene stations at multiple points throughout Centres; handwashing procedure posters with visual displays for children.

-Read our full COVID FAQs for more information on the procedures we have in place to minimise COVID cross infection and keep our Centres safe.
+Read our full COVID FAQs (below) for more information on the procedures we have in place to minimise COVID cross infection and keep our Centres safe.

 For further information on COVID-19